 ● Update Shopping Cart/Platform Tax Settings.
 Once you have your sales tax permits, you will want to turn on your tax settings on your website and all the platforms you sell, including, of course, your Amazon Seller Central account.

 ● U.S. Bank Account Service.
 In order to remit sales tax back to the state, you will need to file a state sales tax return and send the state the sales tax owed.
-The second part sounds simple, but it will require a U.S. bank account to automate this process via an ACH (a direct debit from a U.S. bank account).
+The second part sounds simple, but it will require a U.S. bank account to automate this process with software via an ACH (direct debit from a U.S. bank account).

 ● Remit Sales Tax (the final step in the process).
 There are several great software companies that automatically remit sale tax.
 They typically have two fees.
 One is a monthly subscription-based upon the number of transactions you have per month.
 This may range from $20-$100 per month.
 Second is your fee to file state sales tax returns, which may range from $20 to $30 per sales tax return.